msyke/stashdown.nvim/README.md

 ## Usage

-Basic commands available through Neovim's input interface, or in lua
+Basic commands available through Neovim's command interface, or in lua

 1. Create new note: